DeltaProducts/OpenHardwareAPIs/README.md

 ```

 ## Motivation
-The motivation for this is to give developer a way to control different features of the switch's hardware components.
+Motivation for this library is to give developer a way to control and validate different features of the switch's hardware components.

 ## API Reference
-The following are the list of APIs that will be provided by this python library.
+Following are initial list of APIs that will be provided by this python library.
+In the future these libraries may be expanded to other components.”

 ### System information
 sys_info = get_system_info()